topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 The TOPST D3-G board supports USB storage devices through its USB 2.0 and USB 3.0 Type-A ports.
 To connect a USB drive:

-1. Plug the USB drive into one of the available USB Type-A ports on the TOPST D3-G.
+### Step 1.
+Plug the USB drive into one of the available USB Type-A ports on the TOPST D3-G.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/usb%20storage%20connection%20with%20d3g.png" width="500"></p>
 <p align="center"><strong>Figure 5.1 Connect USB Storage to TOPST D3-G </strong></p> <br/>

-2. After it is connected, the device is typically recognized as /dev/sda1, /dev/sdb1, and so on, depending on the system state.
+### Step 2.
+After it is connected, the device is typically recognized as /dev/sda1, /dev/sdb1, and so on, depending on the system state.

-3. You can manually mount the USB drive using the following command:
+### Step 3.
+You can manually mount the USB drive using the following command:
    ```
    sudo mount /dev/sda1 /mnt
    ```

-<br/><br/><br/>

 ## 5.2 SD Card
 The TOPST D3-G board includes a microSD card slot that supports standard SDHC/SDXC cards.
 To use an SD card with the board:

-1. Insert the microSD card into the SD card slot on the TOPST D3-G.
+### Step 1.
+Insert the microSD card into the SD card slot on the TOPST D3-G.

-2. Plug the USB drive into one of the available USB Type-A ports on the D3-G.
+### Step 2.
+Plug the USB drive into one of the available USB Type-A ports on the D3-G.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/sd%20card%20connect%20with%20d3g.png" width="500"></p>
 <p align="center"><strong>Figure 5.2 Connect SD Card to TOPST D3-G </strong></p> <br/>

-3. After it is inserted, the system typically recognizes the SD card as /dev/mmcblk1p1 or a similar device node.
+### Step 3.
+After it is inserted, the system typically recognizes the SD card as /dev/mmcblk1p1 or a similar device node.
   ```
   $ls /dev/mmcblk*
   ```
-4. To mount the SD card manually, use the following command:
+### Step 4.
+To mount the SD card manually, use the following command:
 ```
 $ sudo mount /dev/mmcblk1p1 /mnt
 ```
-5. After mounting, you can access the SD card contents under the /mnt directory.
+### Step 5.
+After mounting, you can access the SD card contents under the /mnt directory.

-<br/><br/><br/>

 ## 5.3 SATA HDD